Evolutionary Biology Unit

 The South Australian Regional Facility for Molecular Ecology and Evolution

 The South Australian Regional Facility for Molecular Ecology and Evolution (SARFMEE) is housed at the University of Adelaide’s North Terrace campus adjacent to the South Australian Museum.
 It provides a central resource for South Australian researchers using molecular genetic techniques in evolutionary and ecological studies.
-The Facility, managed by Kathleen M. Saint, features high throughput generation of molecular genetic data through automated liquid-handling robotics and efficient access to next generation sequencing and bioinformatics services.
+The Facility, managed by Dr Tessa Bradford, features high throughput generation of molecular genetic data through automated liquid-handling robotics and efficient access to next generation sequencing and bioinformatics services.

 The Evolutionary Biology Unit is the core partner in SARFMEE.
 The University of Adelaide, Flinders University, the University of South Australia and the South Australian Department of Water, Environment and Natural Resources (DEWNR) also partner in the operation of the Facility.
 The Facility has more than 100 active clients contributing to numerous ongoing research projects as well as a wide network of links to other Australian universities, museums and international research groups.